Oreo Balls (Oreo Truffles)

 front view of an Oreo ball cut in half so the inside of is visible

-These Oreo Truffles are a great no-bake treat to make in the summer, or as a quick and easy addition to your Christmas cookie platters (like these no bake chocolate peanut butter bars and these chocolate peanut butter balls) in December.
+Oreo truffles are a great no-bake treat to make in the summer, or as a quick and easy addition to your Christmas cookie trays (like these no bake chocolate peanut butter bars and these chocolate peanut butter balls) during the holidays.

-You can coat them in milk, dark or white chocolate or use colored candy melts to make them festive for any occasion!
-Add sprinkles to the top for extra flair!
+You can coat them in milk, dark or white chocolate or use colored candy melts & add sprinkles to make them festive for any occasion.

 front view of a serving platting with 7 Oreo balls

-overhead view of the ingredients in this Oreo balls recipe
+overhead view of the labeled ingredients in this Oreo balls recipe

 • Oreos.
 I recommend regular or double stuff Oreos in these Oreo cookie balls.
-You can mix this up by using fun flavors of Oreos; golden, mint, birthday cake, etc. You can also use the colored ones during the holidays for a festive twist (topped with fun sprinkles of course).
+Or, use fun Oreo flavors; golden, mint, birthday cake, etc. You can also use colored cookies during the holidays for a festive twist (topped with fun sprinkles of course).
+Choose a gluten-free cookie to make them gluten-free.

-• You can also use Oreo-like cookies.
+• You can also different brand sandwich cookies.
 We love the Trader Joes JoJo’s (especially using the peppermint ones at Christmas).
-Glutino makes a gluten-free chocolate sandwich cookie if you need to avoid gluten.

 • Cream Cheese.
 Using full-fat cream cheese results in the most delicious, rich Oreo cream cheese balls. however you could use reduced fat if you’d prefer.
 You can also use vegan cream cheese for a dairy-free version.

 • Vanilla Extract.
-This ingredient is what took this Oreo balls recipe from good to wow.
+This ingredient took this Oreo balls recipe from good to wow.
 Please don’t leave it out!
 It takes the flavor to the next level.
-You could also substitute other extracts for unique flavors – peppermint at Christmas time, almond extract for a nutty flavor, etc.
+You could also substitute other extracts for unique flavors such as peppermint for the holidays.

 • Semisweet Chocolate.
-You can use any chocolate you’d like to coat these Oreo truffles!
+Use you favorite chocolate to coat these Oreo truffles.
 Milk chocolate, dark chocolate, white chocolate, colored chocolate melting discs for different holidays, etc.

 front view of an Oreo ball cut in half so the inside of is visible